Hiroshi Nemoto: Battle at Kinmen

 Nemoto was transferred from Taiwan to Xiamen on August 18, under the pseudonym "Lin Baoyuan" ("Yuan", meaning "the root") and was appointed Lieutenant General.
 Tang Enbo treated him with courtesy, and called him "Consultant of the Advisor" in Japanese.
 Due to the successive defeats of the Kuomintang army in the battlefields of mainland China, Nemoto suggested to Tang that the army retreat to the Zhoushan Islands, Yijiangshan, Dachen Island, Kinmen and Matsu Islands, stretch the front line with the Communist army, protect Taiwan and Penghu Islands, and wait for the opportunity to counterattack.
 The plan obtained the affirmation of Chiang.
-On October 1 in the San me year, the Communist Party of China established the People's Republic of China.
+On October 1, 1949, the Chinese Communist Party established the People's Republic of China.
 Soon, Xiamen fell out of Kuomintang's control, and the Kuomintang army had to fight on Kinmen Island, and Nemoto also set out to plan a trench battle.
 From On the following October 24, Nemoto assisted in commanding the Battle of Guningtou on Kinmen Island, using tanks to shoot PLA vessels to cut off the PLA's retreat, annihilating the incoming Chinese People's Liberation Army.
 He successfully defended Kinmen, and was dubbed "God of War".

 After the victory at Kinmen, he participated in the education and training activities of the Kuomintang Army.
 The day before Nemoto left Taiwan in 1952, in order to express his gratitude, Chiang opened a pair of special vases he had collected and presented one of them to Nemoto.
 The vases originally consisted of six (three pairs).
 They were specially made for Chiang in Jingdezhen, Jiangxi in 1947.
 One of them was given to Queen Elizabeth of England as a wedding gift, and another was given to the Emperor Showa of Japan, leaving himself just one pair.

 Media coverage

 At that time, the general convener of the Kuomintang and the Paidan in Japan, Yasuji Okamura, considered recruiting the Japanese army to defend the attack of the People's Republic of China again.
 Later, it was widely reported by the international media under the name "Taiwan Recruitment Issue", which aroused the attention of the Allied Command in Japan and declared abortion.
-Japan’s secret ferry to Taiwan was also questioned by the Japanese parliament.
+Japan's secret ferry to Taiwan was also questioned by the Japanese parliament.
 At the time, the prime minister of Japan, Shigeru Yoshida, was ambiguous when he answered questions in the parliament.
 Because of the incident, the Paidan was dissatisfied with Nemoto, so Nemoto was not allowed to join.